Rapptz/discord.py/docs/guide/interactions/views.rst

 The function we're decorating acts similarly to the :meth:`~discord.ui.Button.callback` method, it's called when the button is clicked.
 However the arguments passed to the function are different.
-Rather than ``self`` referring to the component, it refers to the view, with the component being passed as the next argument.
+Rather than ``self`` referring to the component, it refers to the view, with the component being passed as the last argument.

 When using component decorators, we no longer need to explicitly add the component to the view, this is done automatically.